ydb-platform/ydb/ydb/docs/en/core/development/suggest-change.md

 ?
 Paste your authentication token:
 ```

+Open the [https://github.com/settings/tokens](https://github.com/settings/tokens), click on "Generate new token" / "Classic", tick FOUR boxes:
+* **Box `workflow`**
-As advised in the "Tip:", open the [https://github.com/settings/tokens](https://github.com/settings/tokens), click on "Generate new token" / "Classic", tick three boxes "repo", "admin:public_key" and "read:org" (under "admin:org"), and copy-paste the shown token to complete the GitHub CLI configuration.
+* Three others as adivised in the tip: "repo", "admin:public_key" and "read:org" (under "admin:org")

+And copy-paste the shown token to complete the GitHub CLI configuration.

 ### Fork and clone repository {#fork_create}